1. Lexis Uni: Comprehensive Legal source for federal and state cases and statutes

 5. Cornell Legal - not-for-profit group that believes everyone should be able to read and understand the laws that govern them, without cost.
 We carry out this vision by:

-All issues are shelved alphabetically by Journal Title:
+Physical Copies: All issues are shelved alphabetically by Journal Title at the Lancaster branch: